guipcarvalho/nerd-store/README.md

 # nerd-store
-Store business model, for studying purposes on DDD architecure.
+Store business model, for studying purposes on DDD and clean architecure.